winitzki/scall/tutorial/programming_dhall.md

 In the type `example2`, the argument `x` has type `A`, which is given by a previous argument.
 The output type `F A` depends on the first two arguments.

+The values `example1` and `example2` are _not_ dependent functions: their output type depends on a type parameter rather than on an input value.

 In Dhall, one can   define functions from types to types or from values to types via the same syntax as for defining ordinary functions.
 As an example, look at this function that transforms a value into a type: